2511674586/withLinux/README.md

 Some of method were given in wikis.
 Along with these, there are some related resource site attached.

-Anyway, thanks for reading, any advice will be appreciated.
+Anyway, thanks for reading, any advice and issue will be appreciated.

 *NOTE that*
 There may be many contents related to [Debian](https://www.debian.org).
-The good news is, many tricks also work well on Ubuntu, Mint, etc.
+However, many tricks also work well on Ubuntu, Mint, etc.

 This repo was started on 2014/06/28.
 [I](https://github.com/CDLuminate) will keep updating this.
 ___Items marked with "\*" is to be uploaded.___
-Have a nice day :-)
+Have fun.  :-)

 ## Index : content of this repo
 1. [Installing Linux](./install)